Automattic/wp-calypso/desktop/docs/development.md

 ## How do I change the main app?

-All app code is contained in the `desktop` directory, and desktop overrides are implemented in Calypso as-needed (using the `config.isEnabled( 'flag' )` mentioned in the prior section).
+All app code is contained in the `desktop` directory, and desktop overrides are implemented in Calypso as-needed (using the `config.isEnabled( 'desktop' )` check described in the prior section).
 Changes you make to the Desktop's application Node process (main) logic require a rebuild and restart of the app.

 - [Config](../desktop-config/README.md) - app configuration values
 - [Libraries](../app/lib/README.md) - details of the local libraries used
 - [App Handlers](../app/app-handlers/README.md) - handlers that run before the main window is created
 - [Window Handlers](../app/window-handlers/README.md) - handlers that run after the main window is created

 The application can also be run in a development mode that uses the localhost instance of Calypso, instead of loading the production WordPress.com webapp.
-Refer to the main README for details.
+Refer to the main desktop [README](../README.md) for details.

 ## Debugging